Images shot with F.Zuiko 38mm f1.8

 What I found at the 2014 Bangkok protests was something more akin to a carnival atmosphere than anything sinister.

 Obviously I had no idea what the speakers on stage were saying, but the air didn’t seem to be filled with any kind of hatred.

 The longer I stayed, the more confident I became with my camera too, and started to enjoy asking people if they minded me taking a few portraits.

 Nobody refused; in fact, they all seemed happy to have been asked.

-Despite her question, I do believe that the small F.Zuiko 38mm f1.8, on my small Sony NEX camera helped me to look less threatening and move around a little more freely than if I’d have had a huge zoom lens on a DSLR.
+I’m pretty sure that using the small F.Zuiko 38mm f1.8 on the also small Sony NEX camera helped me to look less conspicuous and move around a little more freely than if I’d have had a huge zoom lens on a DSLR.